quassy/prefect/docs/core/advanced_tutorials/task-guide.md

 We see here that a _copy_ of the `add_task` was created and added to the Flow.

-!!! warning Auto-generation of Tasks
+!!! warning "Auto-generation of Tasks"
     Note that Prefect will autogenerate Tasks to represent Python collections; so, for example, adding a dictionary to a Flow will actually create Tasks for the dictionary's keys and its values.

     ```python